cepthomas/Nebulua/docs/tech_notes.md

 |       *.dll
 |       etc...
 +---lib - same as Source
-+---lbot - same as Source
-+---lua_code - same as Source
++---lua - same as Source
 +---examples - same as Source
 \---docs - same as Source
 ```